abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

 ![png](week4_files/week4_27_0.png)

-In the following we first define a function that takes integral: (not optimized much better to use buit-in funcrions)
+In the following we first define a function that takes integral: (not optimized much better to use buit-in functions)

 ```python